SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter30.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 30
-title: Chapter 30 - The Dance of Silk and Iron
+Title: Chapter 30 - The Dance of Silk and Iron
-layout: default
 ---

 ## *The Silk of Fate*